-These are the more popular projects – some you may already be familiar with.
+These are some more popular projects.
 If you want a quick run through of what I do, this will give you an idea:

 - Capitalism Works For Me!
 True/False